-What is IMS Database management system?
-The IMS database management system (DBMS) implements the hierarchical model tree structure to organize the collection of records in a one-to-many entity relationship data model.
+What is an IMS Database management system?
+The IMS database management system (DBMS) implements the hierarchical model tree structure to organize the collection of records in a one-to-many entity-relationship data model.

-This established a new data processing technology paradigm.
+This established a new data processing technology paradigm

-Now the application code could focus on the access and manipulation of the data.
+- Now the application code could focus on the access and manipulation of the data.
 DL/I was developed to provide the application code with a standard interface to the data.

-Data Language/I. Navigational access to the data for application code is through the DL/I standard callable interface data manipulation language (DML).
+- Data Language/I. Navigational access to the data for application code is through the DL/I standard callable interface data manipulation language (DML).

-Since the data control was moved from the application, an opportunity was provided for on-line access to the data.
+- Since the data control was moved from the application, an opportunity was provided for online access to the data.

-An on-line component initially called Information Control System/Data Language/I (ICS/DL/I) was developed to support data communication access.
+An online component initially called Information Control System/Data Language/I (ICS/DL/I) was developed to support data communication access.

-To enable data communication transparency to the application program, the DL/I callable interface was extended to the on-line component.
+- To enable data communication transparency to the application program, the DL/I callable interface was extended to the online component.